“We need to think about medical device as a system that delivers an operational capability.”

 It is worthwhile noting that, most of the medical devices in low-income regions of the world are donations.
 The WHO guidelines for healthcare equipment donations states:

 “In the Sub-Saharan Africa region, for example, a large proportion (up to 70 per cent) of equipment lies idle due to mismanagement of the technology acquisition process, lack of user-training and lack of effective technical support.”

 What can we do about it?

 On the Donation Side – Several small and large organizations have tackled this problem by better managing the donation process or providing technical training and services.
 Take, for instance, the Engineering World Health (EWH).
 This organization provides installation, training and repair for life-saving equipment in low-income countries.
-There are several other organizations working to improve the donation process – see a list here.
+There are several other organizations working to improve the donation process.
 But, donation management and post evaluation of device operational success are one side of the story.
 We are also challenged by the device “design”.

 On the Design Side – Robert Malkin clearly identifies the main design barriers: lack of spare parts, lack of required consumables (such as, ECG electrodes and test strips), lack of reliable power and water, public infrastructure and technical expertise.
 With the realization of the market values in low-income countries, there are now companies that manufacture devices considering the existing needs and operational barriers in those low-income regions.
 Such effective designs embody the frugal innovation process to meet the economic, environmental and delivery requirements of the particular region that they are going into.

 From a systems engineering perspective, a medical device is not just a device.
 Rather, it is a “capability system”.
 That is, a system which combines not only hardware and software, but all the other essential elements it requires to meet the needs of its targeted population and use environment.
 Among those are personnel, training, infrastructure, maintenance, environment, culture, leadership and policies.
 That being said, our success in building a medical device design for the developing world is about delivering a successful operational capability.